TSummersLab/crazyswarm/ros_ws/src/crazyswarm/scripts/distributed_formation_control/README.md

 #### Hardware Implementation
 On the hardware side, our implementation consisted of the following components:
 - VICON motion capture system:
   Since the Crazyflie drones cannot perform the relative neighbor localization themselves, due to the lack of sensors and computational power, using an external motion capture system to locate the robots was inevitable.
-However, all control signal computations were performed using relative position measurements.
+However, once the global positions are found, the local position measurements relative to each agent are generated and used in the process of calculating the control signal.
 - Crazyflie quadrotors:
   The number of quadrotors used depends on the size of the formation.
 We tested out formations with 4, 5, 6, and 8 drones.
 As the number of drones increase, the rate at which the main loop runs becomes slower primarily due to the time it takes to issue control commands the drones.
 - Crazyradio radio transmitters: